muyibigg/Eduerika_project/README.md

 # Eduerika_project
-This is for training test
+This is for Tutorial purpose